Manaslu Trek Weather and Temperature in September

 - Keep warm yourself in the higher region

-- There are no ATMs and money changers, so take enough NPR from Kathmandu
+- There are no ATMs and money changers, so take NPR from Kathmandu enough

-- Book your accommodation in advance, at least the day before you reach
+- Book your Accommodation in advance, at least the day before you reach

 - Don’t hesitate to tell the guide if you face any problems or difficulties in the mountain